techtimo/Spotmap/readme.txt

 - `date-range-to=2022-01-01 19:00` can be used to show all points until date and time X.

-- `auto-reload=1` will auto update the map without the need to reload the page.
+- `auto-reload` will auto update the map without the need to reload the page.
+(This hasn't been tested much...)

+- `last-point` will show the last sent point as big marker, to be easily found.

 - `tiny-types=UNLIMITED-TRACK,STOP` can be used to configure if a point is shown with a big marker on the map or not

 - `feeds` can be set, if multiple feeds get used.
-(See example below)
+(See example below, if you have only one spot this is not needed)

 #### GPX
 **The following attributes can be used to show GPX tracks:**

 - `gpx-name="Track 1,Track 2"` give the tracks a nice name.
 (Spaces can be used)

 - `gpx-url="yourwordpress.com/wp-content/track1.gpx,yourwordpress.com/wp-content/track2.gpx"` specify the URL of the GPX files.
-(You can upload GPX files to your blog like an image)
+(You can upload GPX files to your media library)

 - `gpx-color="green,#347F33"` give your tracks some color.
 (It can be any color you can think of, or some hex values)